Search

 What topics do you want to see covered at conferences this year?

-• The conferences have a robust selection of sessions specifically centered around marketing and promotions.
+• The conference has a robust selection of sessions specifically centered around marketing and promotions.
 Many conferences on this list are not specifically designed for libraries.
 But if the conference will teach you techniques or new concepts that you can adapt to your library work, I’ve included it.

-• The conferences offer high value for the price.
+• The conferences are budget-friendly.
 I am keenly aware of budgetary constraints for libraries.
-That means some really incredible conferences are not on the list.
+That means some really incredible conferences are not on the list because they are just too darn expensive.

 • Some conferences are virtual, and some are in-person.
-I tried to offer a range for those who wish to travel and for those who prefer to learn at home.
+I tried to offer a range for those who wish to travel and for those who are not able to travel.

-The 11 Best Conferences in 2024 for Library Marketing and Promotions
+The 8 Best Conferences in 2025 for Library Marketing and Promotions

 Price: